 $38 is the cheapest deal found on momondo in the last two weeks for a flight to Belfast.
-This flight is from Surbiton and is 96% cheaper than most flights Belfast.
+This flight is from Liverpool and is 95% cheaper than most flights to Belfast.
 To find the cheapest price to Belfast from your area, use momondo’s Airport-to-Airport Pricing Tool.

 According to our data, Tuesday is the cheapest day to fly to Belfast from United States.
 The lowest ticket price found for a Tuesday departure recently was $611.
 Keep in mind that prices can always vary depending on your route and whether or not you are flying domestic or international.
 The most expensive day to fly to Belfast is Thursday, with ticket prices averaging around $731.

-Campbeltown Machrihanish Airport has an average price of $246 per person and is typically the cheapest airport to fly into when visiting Belfast.
+Londonderry Eglinton Airport has an average price of $635 per person and is typically the cheapest airport to fly into when visiting Belfast.
 This average price does vary based on departure city.
 Try momondo’s Airport-to-Airport Pricing Tool to find the cheapest flight.

 Currently, United Kingdom travel restrictions include travel to Belfast.
 Entry restrictions